 • Zinc: improves insulin formation, storage and release

-• In the case of a proliferative form
+• In proliferative form

 • Vitrectomy (for late complications)